-• 14 tents • 100% solar • day and night game drives • village visit • mokoro • boat • nature walks • catch-and-release fishing • spa
+• 14 tents • 100% solar • game drives • cultural excursions • mokoro • boating • nature walks • hot air ballooning • catch-and-release fishing • massages

 Partnering with local communities Without the cooperation, support and understanding of local communities that adjoin concession areas, national parks and reserves, conservation would have a far more limited chance of success.
 Since 1983 Wilderness Safaris has led the field in terms of recognising that the involvement of communities in conservation and tourism is not only ethically right, but also presents its own set of opportunities, both for the sustainability of conservation and also its expansion into areas previously not available or considered for the purpose.
 In Botswana, we are proud of our partnership with the Okavango Community Trust (OCT) in the Kwedi Concession where we operate Vumbura Plains and Little Vumbura.
 The concession is leased from the OCT representing approximately 5 000 people in five key villages to the north of this conservation area; members of this community make up the bulk of the staff employed in these camps.
 Benefits to the community include employment, a lease fee and a share of revenue, and in fact extend to a variety of social services.
 For example, a number of projects around local crafts have been put in place to mutually benefit the community and the camps.